Targa Newfoundland announces the newest addition to the management team

 “The position of WRO has been in development for several years,” said Giannou.
 “Ms. Day’s list of qualifications is as lengthy and impressive as Targa’s history and I am pleased to have her join our already exemplary team.”
 Giannou went on to explain that information sessions are planned for the wildlife who live in the immediate areas where Targa stages will be held.
 These sessions, tentatively scheduled for mid-June in Clarenville and Marystown, will ensure wildlife are aware of best safety practices, road closures and can make necessary adjustments to their schedules.

 Day, who has over 30 years experience in Wildlife Management feels that birds and fish will not be affected by Targa’s presence, but land animals may have to use alternate road crossings or adjust feeding areas.
 “In my experience, the best way to ensure the local wildlife stays safe and has fun is to make sure they are properly educated on the event,” Day stated, “and with some advance notice they can enjoy this world-class event as much as their human counterparts.”

 Owned and operated by Newfoundland International Motorsports Limited, Targa Newfoundland is one of three internationally recognized Targa motorsports events in the world.
-The 2017 competition will start in St. John’s on September 10th and concludes back in the capital on September 15th.
-The annual rally will cover more than 1,500 kilometres of the challenging, twisty roads of the central and eastern portion of Newfoundland, including over 430 kilometres of closed-road, flat-out Targa stages.
+The 2018 competition will start in St. John’s on September 17th and concludes back in the capital on September 21st.
+The annual rally will cover more than 1,500 kilometers of the challenging, twisty roads of the eastern portion of Newfoundland, including over 400 kilometers of closed-road, flat-out Targa stages.